|Letter to Hugh C. MacLean from Robert L. Borden|

 F 4566-4-0-6 Hugh Cameron MacLean records

-The letter seems quite innocuous, but takes on an intriguing significance when you consider the historical context.
+The letter seems quite innocuous, but takes on an intriguing flavour when you consider the historical context.

 Hugh MacLean was a printer and publisher of considerable influence and connections.
 [His brother, John Bayne Maclean -- they spelled their last names differently -- was the eponymous rival force behind Maclean’s magazine and the Maclean-Hunter organization.]